Xiddler/PORTABLE_ENV/dotfiles/cheat/curl.md

 curl -o /dev/null -w '%{http_code}\n' -s -I URL

 # get file contents without opening a browser
-# example: run a sever in the directory with plaintext.html python -m http.server 7000 and then
--> % curl 127.0.0.1/plaintext.html
+example: run a sever in the directory containing the file plaintext.html then ->% python -m http.server 7000 and then -> % curl 127.0.0.1/plaintext.html
-# will output the contents to STDOUT
+ will output the contents to STDOUT

+# use curl as a dictionary
+->% curl dict.org/d:imminent

+# get weather report
+->% curl wttr.in/Limerick